bioconvert/bioconvert/doc/developer_guide.rst

 - environment_rtd.yml : do not touch.
 Simple file for readthedocs
 - readthedocs.yml : all conda and pip dependencies to run the example and build the doc
-- requirements_dev.txt : packages required for testing or building the doc (not required to run the bioconvert package
 - environment.yml is a conda list of all dependencies

 How to update bioconvert on bioconda